jean-pierreBoth/HnswAnn.jl/README.md

  (i.e Vector{T} where T <: Number)
  and different associated standard distances.

- T can be instantiated by Float32, UInt8, UInt16, UInt32, Int32.
+ T can be instantiated by Float32, UInt8, UInt16, UInt32, Int32 depending on the distance.
- Distances can be L1, L2, Cosine and Dot for float values and  L1, L2, Hamming and Jaccard for integer values.
-It is also possible one's own distance function by using julia callbacks compiled with the macro *@function*.
+ Distances can be L1, L2, Cosine, Dot, Hamming, Jaccard, JensenShannon.
+It is also possible to define one's own distance function by sending julia callbacks compiled with the macro *@function* to the Rust library.

 * Note : Dot is just the Cosine Distance but vectors are assumed normalized to 1. by user before entering insertion and search methods.

  The implementation relies on a Rust multithreaded, templated library with SIMD avx2 acceleration for Float32 values and L1, L2, and Dot.

+ It is mainly dedicated to Rust users needing an interactive access to their data.
+In any case hnsw is one of the best Ann algorithm (See [Ann-Benchmark](http://ann-benchmarks.com/))

 ## Rust installation and crate hnsw-rs installation